 Each match takes about a second to process regardless of whether it has a qualifying combo or not.
 One by one, games should start popping up and eventually you’ll get the final read out.
 As long as you’ve got at least one good combo, then combos.json will get spat out into our working folder.

-If you don’t has as many qualifying combos as you’d like, there’s no shame in lowering the percent threshold.
-To do this, open up our .js file in notepad and navigate to line 21. [var minimumComboPercent = 60] is what will read and if you change that 60 to a lower number, your combos won’t need to rack up so much percent.
+If you don’t have as many qualifying combos as you’d like, there’s no shame in lowering the percent threshold.
+To do this, open up our .js file in notepad and navigate to line that contains [var minimumComboPercent = 60].
+Change that 60 to a lower number.
 I set mine to 45 and my guys still only hit about one qualifying combo in every ten games (rip).
 If you don’t want to change this percentage, then git gud.

 6. Open up our Slippi Desktop Application and choose Configure Settings.
 Locate the Playback Dolphin Path, highlight and copy it.
 Then return to Command Prompt.
 If you closed out of it on accident, just reopen it as our previous work doesn’t affect what we’re about to do.